Q) What is POLAR BOREALIS Magazine?

 Q) When do people get paid?

-Shortly after the contract is signed.
+Shortly after the contract is signed and before publication.

 Q) How do people get paid?